ccheng91/mammal-ranges/README.md

 assessment that IUCN conducted for a species the more it’s range map will match camera trap result.

-BUt the IUCN year has positive effect of `0.33`.
+But the IUCN year has positive effect of `0.33`.
 THis does not make sense, it means there are more mismatches in more recent IUCN assessment.
 I wonder if there is also a temporal mismatches. i.e. Camera survey was conducted in 2016, IUCN assessed in 2020. (<u>Need take a